How I Rank All 50 Disneyland Attractions

 17. Mickey's House and Meet Mickey.

-Pros: As the home of Disney's most famous cartoon character, this walk-through attraction is a perfect fit within the wacky and zany world of ToonTown.
+Pros: As the home of Disney's most famous cartoon character, this walk-through attraction is a perfect fit within the zany world of ToonTown.
 Every room of the attraction is packed with subtle and not-so-subtle nods to Mickey's many big-screen exploits, and the furniture manages to be goofy while still looking usable.
 There are many interactive elements to this attraction, including a playable piano and a watchable television, which enhance the lived-in feel of Mickey's House.
 Mickey's Movie Barn (located behind his house) is also well-themed, and the over-sized movie props really "sell" the cartoon setting of the entire attraction.

 18. Mad Tea Party.